Gysin map and Atiyah-Hirzebruch spectral sequence: Introduction

 \section{Introduction}

-Given a multiplicative cohomology theory, under suitable hypoteses we can define the Gysin map, i.e., a natural push-foward in cohomology.
-Moreover, for a finite CW-complex or any space homotopically equivalent to it, we can construct the Atiyah-Hirzebruch spectral sequence, which relates cellular cohomology with the fixed cohomology theory.
+Given a multiplicative cohomology theory, under suitable hypotheses we can define the Gysin map, which is a natural pushfoward in cohomology.
+Moreover, for a finite CW-complex or any space homotopically equivalent to it, we can construct the Atiyah-Hirzebruch spectral sequence, which relates the cellular cohomology with the fixed cohomology theory.
 In particular, the groups of the starting step of the spectral sequence $E^{p,\,q}_{1}(X)$ are canonically isomorphic to the groups of cellular cochains $C^{p}(X, h^{q}\{*\})$ for $\{*\}$ a fixed space with one point.
-Since the first coboundary $d^{p,\,q}_{1}$ coincides with the cellular coboundary $\delta^{p}$, the groups $E^{p,\,q}_{2}(X)$ are canonically isomorphic to the cellular cohomology groups $H^{p}(X, h^{q}\{*\})$.
+Since the first coboundary $d^{p,\,q}_{1}$ coincides with the cellular coboundary, the groups $E^{p,\,q}_{2}(X)$ are canonically isomorphic to the cellular cohomology groups $H^{p}(X, h^{q}\{*\})$.
 The sequence stabilizes to $E^{p,\,q}_{\infty}(X)$ and, denoting by $X^{p}$ the $p$-skeleton of $X$, there is a canonical isomorphism:

-i.e., $E^{p,\,q}_{\infty}$ is made by $(p+q)$-classes on $X$ which are $0$ when pulled back to $X^{p-1}$, up to classes which are $0$ when pulled back $X^{p}$.
-Let us now consider an $n$-dimensional smooth manifold $X$ and a compact $r$-dimensional submanifold $Y$.
-For $i: Y \rightarrow X$ the embedding, we can thus define the Gysin map:
+i.e.\ $E^{p,\,q}_{\infty}$ can be described as the group of $(p+q)$-classes on $X$ which are $0$ when pulled back to $X^{p-1}$, up to classes which are $0$ when pulled back to $X^{p}$.
+Let us now consider an $n$-dimensional smooth manifold $X$ and a compact $p$-dimensional submanifold $Y$.
+For $i: Y \rightarrow X$ the embedding, we can define the Gysin map: